 Decent sex belongs to the private sphere of life, and one's private life is endangered by rules, regulations, surveillance, harmful living conditions, and so on.
 As for gurus, some are wise and kind, and others plot.

 A well protected private sphere is endangered by (1) bossy "doctrination" as blurred abstention norms that may not work well at all, and (2) by bosses who invade the lives of followers to have "sex slaves" and similar, with little fear of repercussions.
-The Scylla and Charybdis calls for good navigation ability, at the very least.
+The Scylla and Charybdis call for good navigation ability at the very least, and maybe a little luck too.

 Some kriya yoga gurus are not as outré and repressive as Yogananda (1893-1952).
 In a kriya yoga tradition that comes via Swami Sivananda, for example, kriya is taught freely, in books.
 [1993; 2001].
 Swami Satyananda Saraswati, a disciple of Sivananda, says for example,